stefanprodan/timoni/docs/bundle-secrets.md

 }
 ```

-In the above example, we define a CUE hidden filed `_secrets`, where we set the
+In the above example, we define a CUE hidden field `_secrets`, where we set the
 runtime secrets mappings.
 Then in the instance values, we use string interpolation
 to set the `redisURL` containing the secrets.